Tooth-N-Claw/HDMaps/README.md

 # HDM_Python

 In order to run, add the data prepared by Rob.
 The data directory should be inside HDM_Python, and needs to be named "platyrrhine".
-The files Names.mat, FinalDist.mat, softMapMatrix.mat should be present in the directory.
+The platyrrhine folder should contain:

+- Names.mat
+- FinalDist.mat
+- softMapMatrix.mat
+- ReparametrizedOFF with the .off files inside.

 By running HDM.py from within the src folder, you should get the pringle below.